adhnan-pv/PowerBI/README.md

  map file contains Map visual of

  - GDP of states in india
  - literacy rate of districts in kerala
+ - the screenshot file is the graph visual